wrandall22/robbyronk.github.com/ntier.md

 ## The Layers
 Each of the layers should have strictly defined interfaces.
 Each layer can then be programmed "towards" that interface.
+In theory, each layer could be owned by a different person.
+More theory, every layer could be a separate project.
+The front-end could use bower to get updated layers and the back-end could use a Maven parent project.

 From user down:
 - View